secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 Make sure to [verify](https://wordcounter.net/character-count) the update length before publishing it.
 If it exceeds 280 characters, the update won't be published on twitter with no failure notification from `status.io`.

 After publishing the update, visit the live [GitLab Status Page](https://status.gitlab.com) to verify the update went through and looks clear.

+#### 2. Update the E-Group

-The remaining step is to copy/paste the update into the `#e-group` slack thread.
+1. Copy/paste the update in to the `#e-group` slack thread that was created in Stage 1.

 ### Stage 3: **Incident Resolution**